hning86/azuremlps/README.md

 #### List-AmlWorkspaces

-DEPRECATED: Please note that this commandlet has been deprecated.
+**DEPRECATED**: Please note that this commandlet has been deprecated.
 Use [Azure Resource Manager PowerShell commandlets](https://azure.microsoft.com/en-us/documentation/articles/machine-learning-deploy-with-resource-manager-template/) instead to list existing Workspaces.

 Please note that this commandlet can only list Standard Wokspaces.
 Free Workspaces are not tied to any Azure subscriptions so they will not be listed here.
 This commandlet requires the presence of the Azure management certificate.